-In August of 2023, a new MHA Hospital Solutions Collaborative will begin.
-Facilitated by MHA and a performance improvement consultant.
-This initiative will focus on the process improvement strategies and provide hospitals and health systems the opportunity to share learnings.
-Member organizations will be divided into cohorts and will identify an area of opportunity in hospital throughput to target and measure.
+In August of 2023, a new MHA Hospital Solutions Collaborative began.
+Facilitated by MHA and Rhonda Wyskiel, a performance improvement expert with Hord Coplan Match, the initiative focuses on process improvement strategies.
+It also provides hospitals and health systems the opportunity to share its learnings.
+Member organizations are divided into cohorts and will identify an area of opportunity in hospital throughput to target and measure.
 This initiative will commence in July 2024.